AdobeDocs/analytics-platform.en/help/analysis-workspace/export/t-schedule-report.md

 You can export Customer Journey Analytics data by sending it to selected recipients through email.
 You can send files ad hoc, or you can configure files to be sent on a schedule.
 Files can be sent in CSV or PDF format.

+Any tags applied to the project are automatically applied to the export.

 Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).

 ## Send file now {#now}